Multi-Factor Authentication and Tableau Cloud

 As part of the broader Salesforce ecosystem(Link opens in a new window), we require you, site owners, to configure account security mechanisms for you and your users.
 The way you can enable account security depends on which technologies are available to you in your organisation, such as multi-factor authentication (MFA).
-MFA authentication will be a Tableau Online requirement beginning 1st February 2022.
+MFA authentication will be a Tableau Cloud requirement beginning 1st February 2022.
 MFA is an effective tool for enhancing sign-in security and protecting your organisation and its data against security threats.
 For more information, see the Salesforce Multi-Factor Authentication FAQs(Link opens in a new window) and Multi-Factor Authentication (MFA) Enforcement Roadmap(Link opens in a new window) in the Salesforce Help.

 When you enable MFA, we require you do this through your single sign-on (SSO) identity provider (IdP).
 If you don’t work directly with an IdP, you can enable MFA with Tableau authentication using the Tableau with MFA capability.

 Important: If you decide to use Tableau with MFA, review this topic in its entirety, especially Regain site access after being locked out.

 Multi-factor authentication (MFA) is a secure account authentication method that requires users to prove their identity by providing two or more pieces of information, also known as “factors”, when they sign in to Tableau Cloud.
 The first factor is unique information your users know – their usernames and passwords.
 Additional factors are verification methods that users have in their possession, such as an authenticator app.